FunkyFreshFo/Negative-Checker-Extension/README.md

 # Getting Started

-Here's how you can add the extension to your own browser
+Here's how you can add the extension to your browser

 **Prerequisites**
 - any browser that supports chrome extensions